 We decided we wanted a nice meal out and after some googling found this restaurant online, which describes itself as,

-Just 1,400 meters from the center of Ubud, you’ll find the award winning #1 small hotel in Indonesia, LUXE Villas Bali.
-Offering an exclusive window to Bali’s working rice fields, an alluring stroll or a five minute moped ride, a journey shrouded in ancient Balinese traditions.
+Just 1,400 meters from the centre of Ubud, you’ll find the award-winning #1 small hotel in Indonesia, LUXE Villas Bali.
+Offering an exclusive window to Bali’s working rice fields, an alluring stroll or a five-minute moped ride, a journey shrouded in ancient Balinese traditions.

 We booked online and they arranged to collect us by scooter outside Starbucks at 7pm…. yes we were very excited!
 We were met by smartly dressed employees who rode us both to the entrance of the Luxe and the whole evening from then was absolutely impeccable!

 The food was honestly the best we have ever tasted… EVER!!!
 The service was so personal and friendly and we even got to meet the owners when we were sat outside and they were both the most lovely down to earth people you could ever wish to meet.